-Polymers are a vital part of contemporary life and a brief one page pdf introduction to polymers is given in….
-An introduction to the world of polymers.
+Polymers are a vital part of contemporary life and a brief one page pdf introduction to polymers is given in;

 This first section is organised with two powerpoint presentations and then my Cambridge Polymer lecture notes.
 The first presentation is a brief visual summary of Polymer Crystallisation.
 In the 1970s I was fortunate enough to study for a PhD at Bristol University under the supervision of Prof Andrew Keller.
 Andrew was the “co discoverer” of polymer chain folding and his research group was almost entirely dedicated to polymer crystallisation both from solution and the melt.